achamberlain999/-DevOps-Course-Starter/README.md

 1. [Sign up](https://trello.com/signup) for Trello if you don't already have an account
 1. Get your [API_KEY](https://trello.com/app-key) and set it in `.env` as `TRELLO_API_KEY`
 1. On the same page, generate an API_TOKEN and set it in `.env` as `TRELLO_API_TOKEN`
-1. Run `python3 trello-set-up.py` which will create a Trello board with the correct lists
+1. Run `python3 tools/trello-set-up.py` from the root directory, which will create a Trello board with the correct lists
 1. Use the output of this job to set` TRELLO_BOARD_ID` in `.env`

 ## Running the App